European University Of Cities In Post-industrial Transition (unic 2.0)

 In the UNIC project: TL7 Leader: Arts, Culture and Creativity.

-Senior Specialist at the International Hub, University of Lodz.
+Senior specialist at the International Hub, University of Lodz.

 Deputy Director of the Urban Activity Office in the Department of Strategy and Development of the City of Lodz Office She is an economist, an urban planner.
 She has been associated with Lodz local government for six years.
 Agata Burlińska is involved in the coordination of revitalisation projects, organisation of citizen panels, participatory design.
 She is responsible for the Lodz Civic Budget since 2020.